conradstorz/Sunset-Village-River-Bot/README.md

 """
 testing git credentials

  #TODO make the frequency go up when flooding is significant.
-Use the action levels of McAlpine dam as indicators of needed frequency
+Use the action levels of Markland dam as indicators of needed frequency

  #TODO make twittrbot interactive with users by allowing them to tweet a mile marker they want monitored and add it to the outgoing tweets for a period of 30 days. must be between markland and mcalpine for this bot.